-The likely outcomes of the third scenario are that the demand for car travel will reduce as people live closer to their workplaces and places of study.
-Longer distance trips across the CMA will be undertaken, in greater numbers, by public transport and will be supported by linked cycling and walking infrastructure.
+The likely outcomes of the third scenario are that the demand for car travel will reduce as people live closer to their to their places of work and study.
+Longer distance trips across the CMA will be undertaken. in greater numbers, by public transport and will be supported by linked cycling and walking infrastructure.
 The business case for continued investment in public transport infrastructure will be enhanced as patronage continues to grow.